parthsarin/main-site/index.md

 * michael and I built the [Stanford Python website](https://stanfordpython.com/) in React.js with some nice, dynamic routing
 * I designed one unit of a [data science curriculum](https://docs.google.com/presentation/d/1T-Sac5lAUekTRNtVg8OOC2nXx8SefRZHRK38JCv3V6I/edit) for high schoolers
 * I worked at [CodePath](https://codepath.org/) as an instructor, teaching CS interview skills to mostly FLI & BIPOC college students
+* here's [the slide deck](/files/mathfest-2017-tensor-talk.pdf) for an award-winning talk I gave at MathFest 2017—it was about the application of tensor networks to phylogenetics

 ## 🌎 social media